spiersmm/CMSC-355-Donation-App/Sprint3/SprintRetrospective.md

       - As a donator, I want to be able to delete a post, so recipients know this is item is no longer available
     - Browse Items
       - As a recipient, I want to be able to see what items have been posted, so that I can find what items I need
-    - Filter
-      - As a recipient, I want to be able to filter items, so that I can find items that fit my needs.
     - Donor Historic Record
       - As a donor, I want to have a historic record, so I can view what items I have donated in the past.
     - View More Information
       - As a recipient, I want to be able to view: the description, category, delivery method, condition, and quantity of item(s) in a donor's active post, so that I can evaluate whether or not my organization would be able to receive, or benefit from receiving, the posted donation.
     - Message Donor
       - As a recipient, I want to be able to message the donor, so that I can let them know I am interested in receiving an item they have posted
+   - Started user stories
+      - Filter
+        - As a recipient, I want to be able to filter items, so that I can find items that fit my needs.
   - Completed test cases (espresso tests)
     - Donor edit post
     - Donor delete post